llwyd1/alx-higher_level_programming/0x03-python-data_structures/README.md

 File 4-new_in_list.py - is a function that replaces an element in a list at a specific position without modifying the original list <br>

 File 5-no_c.py - is a function tha removes all characters c and C from a string <br>

+File 6-print_matrix_integer.py - is a function that prints a matrix of integers <br>